 f.
-Wildlife
+Wildlife.
 Undeveloped land in the project area provides habitat for the gray squirrel, eastern cottontail rabbit, raccoon, muskrat, beaver, weasel, pheasant, and small field mammals (mice and voles).
 The industrial area is inhabited by English sparrows, starlings, robins, mockingbirds, Norway rats, raccoons, and eastern cottontail rabbits.

 g.
-Cultural

-There are properties listed on, or eligible for listing on, the National Register of Historic Places in the area of the project's potential environmental impact.
+Cultural.
+There is a property listed on the National Register of Historic Places in the area of the project's potential environmental impact: it is the Holyoke Canal System, a contributing element in the Holyoke Canal Historic District.

-Description:

-The Holyoke Canal system is a contributing element in the Holyoke Canal Historic District.
-The district is listed on the National Register of h.
-Visual quality i.
-Recreation

-Historic Places.
 The portion of the canal in the project area was constructed between 1854 and 1857.

+h.
+Visual quality.
 The project is in an industrial area.
 Its appearance is consistent with that of the surrounding buildings and structures.

+i.
+Recreation.
 The immediate project area receives no significant recreational use because of its location in a highly industrialized area.
 No recreational facilities are located at the project.
 Recreational facilities including playgrounds, swimming pools, and a skating rink are available for use within walking distance of the project.
 The Connecticut River in the project vicinity is used for boating and fishing.

 j.
-Land use

-The project is located in the City of Holyoke.
+Land use.
+The project is entirely within the city.
 Land in the project area is primarily used for commercial, industrial, and residential purposes.
-The canals are used for generating hydroelectric power.
+The canal system is used for generating hydroelectric power at several locations.

 k.
-Socioeconomics
+Socioeconomics.
 The socioeconomic well-being of the area is influenced by industrial and urban development.